-95 astrology-inspired gift ideas for every zodiac sign
+The best astrology-inspired gift ideas for every zodiac sign

 If you're drawing blanks on what to get your friends and family this holiday season, knowing their zodiac sign can get your gifting gears spinning in the right direction.

 For example, Sagittariuses are thought to harbor a love of traveling and exploration, so why not give them the best suitcase money can buy?
 Are they a textbook humanitarian Aquarius?
-Then a gift that gives back, making them happy and helping someone else in a developing part of the world, is bound to be well-received.
+Then a gift that gives back is bound to be well received.

 In any case, any of these gifts below will feel more heartfelt than a generic Hallmark card.
-Ahead, we've rounded up 95 zodiac gift ideas by dissecting each star sign in the zodiac and pairing a slew of gift ideas we think suit them perfectly.
+We've rounded up 95 zodiac gift ideas by dissecting each star sign in the zodiac and pairing a slew of gift ideas we think perfectly suit them.
 So no matter who the stargazer is on your list, you'll have a whole host of astrological inspiration to add to your shopping cart.
-If you're looking for gifts not inspired by the stars, we've also got guides for the best gifts for her, gifts for him, top-rated Amazon gifts and super-cozy gifts, too.
+If you're looking for gifts not inspired by the stars, we also have guides for the best gifts for her, gifts for him, top-rated Amazon gifts and super-cozy gifts, too.

-Aries (March 21 - April 19)
+Aries (March 21-April 19)

 Being the first sign of the zodiac has its advantages.
-Aries are bold, energetic signs who thrive on some good old fashioned competition.
+Aries are bold, energetic people who thrive on good old fashioned competition.
 And just like their position in the zodiac, they love to be the first among their group of friends to have innovative gadgets or rise to the top of the career ladder.
-It's why all of these gifts below, from today's biggest tech to insightful stories from leading changemakers, will bring a smile on their face this holiday season.
+It's why all of these gifts, from today's biggest tech to insightful stories from leading changemakers, will bring a smile on their face this holiday season.

 _______________________________________________________________________________

-Taurus (April 20 - May 20)
+Taurus (April 20-May 20)

 The key to a Taureans heart is in elevated simplicity.
 This sign, while they love luxurious items, also tend to be the most practical of the zodiac.
-So to really impress them, find the best versions of the items they'll use on a daily basis, such as premium cast iron pans, pill-resistant cashmere sweaters or even a bold pair of dress socks.
+So to impress them, find the best versions of the items they'll use on a daily basis, such as premium cast iron pans, pill-resistant cashmere sweaters or even a bold pair of dress socks.

 _______________________________________________________________________________

-Gemini (May 21 - June 20)
+Gemini (May 21-June 20)

 There's plenty of social butterflies in the zodiac, but Geminis happen to be some of the biggest.
 They're adaptable, outgoing and curious, and as such, want to be exposed to anything and everything pop culture.
-This includes jamming out to today's biggest hits, catching up on best-selling books, playing new twists on classic board games and trying out new workouts from around their local area.
+This includes jamming out to today's biggest hits, catching up on best-selling books, playing new twists on classic board games and trying out new workouts from around their area.

 _______________________________________________________________________________

-Cancer (June 21 - July 22)
+Cancer (June 21-July 22)

 Like other water signs, Cancers are very intuitive, emotional creatures.
-And on top of that, cancers tend to be highly imaginative, creative and curious beings who love rolling up their sleeves on DIY projects, as well as being very attached to the outdoors.
-It's why all of these gift ideas below tap into their passion for nature, their love of being crafty, as well as give them a little TLC for their more emotional days ahead.
+And on top of that, cancers tend to be highly imaginative, creative and curious beings who love rolling up their sleeves on DIY projects, as well as being attached to the outdoors.
+It's why all of these gift ideas tap into their passion for nature, their love of being crafty, as well as give them a little TLC for their more emotional days ahead.

 _______________________________________________________________________________